-Ms Suritha Shah, a PSLE English Trainer at MindChamps PSLE Success, highlights the top mistakes that students commonly make in the English paper and shares the correct usage for each.
+Ms Suritha Shah, an English Trainer for the MindChamps PSLE Success programme, highlights the top mistakes that students commonly make in the English paper and shares the correct usage for each.

 1. Everyday vs Every Day